sileneundula/X59YAMLCERTSTANDARD/1_DecentralizedX59Registar.md

 # 1. The Standard Decentralized X59 Registar Ledger

-The **Decentralized X59 Registar (DX59Reg)** is a **novel creation** detailing the methodology of creating standard **X59 Certificates**.
+The **Decentralized X59 Registar (DX59Reg)** is a **novel creation** detailing the methodology of creating standard **X59 Certificates** and a **Decentralized Public-Key Infrastructure (D-PKI)**.
 Its approach is a decentralized way of verifying certificate details such as encryption public key and signatures.
 It has many advances over the RFC5280 system implemented for certificate authorities, making certificates more modern.

+## Purpose

+This document serves as a standard to these certificates and approaches to decentralization of the ecosystem.
+It aims to make certificates modern and addresses many issues found in current Public-Key Infrastructures (PKIs).
+As a standard, it aims to make it modular to build off of and adds more functionality.

 ## Approaches To `DX59Reg`